SolidDevUnity/UITest/README.md

-This is a simple code exam I did before with the following requirements:
+This is a simple code exam I did with the following requirements:

 1. Loads a screen that has a UI with some buttons on it and a display that shows a player's gold coins.
 One button opens up an inventory screen.
 The other one opens up a market screen.